ZupIT/horusec-docs/content/en/web/services/Account.md

 description: In this section, you will find more information about Horusec-Account service.
 ---

-# Horusec-Account
+## **What is it?**
-This service is responsible for the workspace, repository, webhook and accesss update management.
+Horusec-Account is responsible for the management of workspaces, repository, webhooks and access updates.

 ![](/docs/ptbr/web/services/account/0-arquitecture.jpg)